-Finnish municipalities are obliged to provide all children with pre-school education during the year preceding the start of their compulsory education.
-Pre-school education is voluntary.
-The child’s participation is decided by the parents.
+Finnish municipalities provide all children with pre-school education during the year preceding the start of their compulsory basic education.
+Pre-school education is compulsory.
 Pre-school education is free of charge and can be provided at schools and day care centres.

 The purpose of pre-school education is to prepare children for school in various ways.
 The content and aims of pre-school education are laid down in the National Core Curriculum.
 A child retains his or her subjective right to day-care while participating in pre-school education.